sameerkhan7/Penn-State-Robotics-Club/LogicWithDistances.md

 void loop() {
 	// Get the distance from the sensor distance = sonarSensor.ping_cm();
-	// Print the value to the Serial Monit Serial.println("Sonar distance: " + String(distance));
+	// Print the value to the Serial Monitor Serial.println("Sonar distance: " + String(distance));
-	delay(30);
+	// Short delay to prevent ping interference delay(30);
 }
 ```